About Surgical Orthodontics

 How Do I Know if I Need Orthognathic Surgery

-If you think you may require orthognathic surgery, you should contact your orthodontist.
+If you think you have problems chewing, biting, or swallowing, jaw growth does sometimes occur at different stages in rates on the upper and lower jaw.
+This can occur in younger children and early teens, but can stop around the ages of 16-18 years.
+If you have also experienced an accident or have a birth defect, surgical orthodontics care may be able to help.
+You may require orthognathic surgery, you should contact your orthodontist.
 They will be able to determine if orthognathic surgery will be necessary for your orthodontic treatment.
 This will depend on the overall severity of your case.

 How Does Orthognathic Surgery Work?